 How does a garnishment end?

-The way a wage garnishment situation ends might vary from state to state.
-However, there are a few expected ways wage garnishments usually conclude:
+How and when a wage garnishment situation ends can vary from state to state.
+However, there are a few standard ways wage garnishments usually conclude:

 - Some garnishment notices might explicitly list an end date, regardless of the total amount owed.